-Join analyst Brian Solis:
+Join analyst Brian Solis for:

 There’s a lot of talk about the future of work… Technology is indeed connecting us in ways that improve communication, discovery and connectivity.